cwiggs94709/credit-risk-classification/README.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
+* Purpose of the analysis.
 * Explain what financial information the data was on, and what you needed to predict.

 The goal of this analysis was to develop and assess a model focused on predicting loan risk.
 Using a dataset derived from past lending transactions of a peer-to-peer lending platform, the objective is to construct a robust model capable of discerning the creditworthiness of potential borrowers.